Google is getting ready to roll out Android Wear 2.0 to smartwatches, although getting exact dates on the update has been a real challenge.

 Android Wear 2.0: LG

 Google has confirmed the following watches will be upgraded to Android Wear 2.0, but so far there's no word on when that will happen.
+We've asked, we've heard nothing.

 - LG Watch Urbane 2nd Edition LTE